 - Fees: One-time 1.8% fee in all buy and sell transactions, and an annual maintenance fee of 0.40% or 40 points

 20. Embee Performance Meter

 The Embee Mobile Performance Meter is a truly passive income app that you download and let run in the background collecting data on network performance and how you use your phone.
 You use your phone like you normally would, and Embee sees what you’re doing and sends you small payments.

 You can expect to make around $0.10-$0.40/day, and Embee Meter pays out once you’ve earned $5.
 This app pays via PayPal or gift cards.

-MobileXpression pays you in points each week that you can redeem for gift cards to Amazon, Starbucks, Best Buy, and more.
+MobileXpression is a passive income app that runs in the background and collects data about how you use your phone.
+You’re paid in points each week that you can redeem for gift cards to Amazon, Starbucks, Best Buy, and more.
 You can expect to earn around $5/month in passive income.

 As far as data concerns, MobileXpression is not collecting texts, photos, downloads, calendar entries, contacts from your address book, passwords, or other sensitive and personal data.